 We are actively monitoring the impact that COVID-19 is having on the areas in which we operate tours as well as the CDC’s guidance for travel, events, and schools.
 This includes continuous communication with our many partners around the world about closures that impact our ability to deliver culturally-rich programs.
 Where appropriate, we’re also speaking with local health officials who can help offer additional perspectives and guidelines that we can follow to help make our future trips as safe as possible.
 In nearly all of our destinations, we have local staff who provide additional information for consideration by our Health & Safety team.
 We are working with them to adjust their work schedules and habits for their safety, and we value their input on the situation where they live.

 Students (and adults, too) do sometimes fall ill while traveling, which is why we have invested in our Doctors on Call partnership with the George Washington University Department of Emergency Medicine.
 In the event that a student becomes sick, we will follow our best practices to allow the student to rest, avoid spreading germs, and, where appropriate, seek additional guidance or care from our Doctors on Call.

-In response to the coronavirus (COVID-19), we have developed additional guidance and protocols in consultation with Dr. Neal Sikka, who leads our Doctors on Call program at the George Washington University Department of Emergency Medicine.
+In response COVID-19, we have developed additional guidance and protocols in consultation with Dr. Neal Sikka, who leads our Doctors on Call program.
 He and his team will work with our team to evaluate each sickness and determine if the individual has been exposed to COVID-19.
 Where appropriate, we will immediately engage local health authorities.